Rim-chan/SpaceNet7-Buildings-Detection/README.rst

 The goal of this Notebook is to develop a neural network based solution to detect buildings in the images provided to accelarate mapping.
 The analysis is based on a curated subset of the `SpaceNet7 <https://spacenet.ai/sn7-challenge/>`__ dataset.
 This dataset is hosted on AWS as a Public Dataset.

 This dataset encapsulates the moderate resolution (4m/pixel) EO data, each with 4 channel data (red, green, blue and near-infrared) and a corresponding ground truth mask.
 We explore the above problem by extracting semantic maps of buildings in medium resolution EO images.
 Devising it as a supervised learning problem, the state of the art deep neural network architecture, namely, `UNet <https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28>`__, that is commonly used for the the task of semantic segmentation was designed, implemented and experimentally evaluated.
+Because the initial dataset is very small (56 images) we have used patch learning.
+We basically generated a larger dataset by extracting random crops from the original images.

 The main tasks performed are: